Skip to main content

 --lang-iso lv

-If you'd like to keep one file per language upon exporting, you can enable the corresponding option in the graphical UI:
+To keep one file per language when exporting, enable the corresponding option in the graphical UI or use the CLI:

 If you are using the CLI, run the following command: